October 10th, 2017

 October 5th, 2017

 We are losing too many Americans to hate and gun violence, and I believe Congress has a moral obligation to take meaningful steps to heal our country and prevent these tragedies.
-Following the attack in Orlando, I joined millions of people across the country and the world in sending my thoughts and prayers to the victims and their families.
+Following the attacks in Parkland, Sutherland Springs, Las Vegas, Orlando, Aurora, and Newtown, among others, I joined millions of people across the country and the world in sending my thoughts and prayers to the victims and their families.
 But thoughts and prayers are simply not enough.
 If we truly want to honor the lives of those we lost, Congress must act.

-Congress can also do more to keep firearms out of the hands of those that wish to do us harm.
-That’s why I introduced a bipartisan measure that would prevent suspected terrorists from obtaining firearms.
+I introduced another bipartisan measure that would prevent suspected terrorists from obtaining firearms.
 This common sense fix would be a small, but important, step towards ending mass shootings.